 Kayo Sports vs the AFL Live Pass

-With the arrival of new licensing deals, AFL Live was limited to only streaming games via the phone and tablet apps – you can’t just hop onto the web site and stream from there.
-And along with that comes another key restriction – streaming video is limited to a 7” diagonal screen size for live games.
+With the arrival of new licensing deals, AFL Live was limited to only streaming games via the phone and tablet apps – you couldn’t just hop onto the web site and stream from there.
+And along with that came another key restriction – streaming video limited to a 7” diagonal screen size for live games.
 Let’s put that into perspective: your standard iPad has a 9.7 inch screen, so streamed games wouldn’t even be allowed to fill the available screen space.
 And if you were thinking about casting video from the app to your big screen TV, well, think again – AFL Live has no support for Chromecast or AirPlay, with the latter actually blocked from working on iOS devices.
 So you’ll be watching on your mobile device, like it or not.

 Kayo, on the other hand, approaches sports streaming from a different angle.
 Because they have the backing of the mighty Fox Sports network, they have both the resources and the rights to stream all kinds of sport from all around the world in extremely high quality.
 Where available, Kayo’s streams run at full 1080p high definition and a 50fps frame rate, making its picture quality even better than what you’ll find on free-to-air TV or Foxtel.
-With the AFL season kicking off, we don’t yet know the exact technical details of Kayo’s coverage, but you can expect 1080p HD at the very least, with the host broadcaster determining the final quality.

 What Else Do Kayo and AFL Live Deliver?

 As we mentioned above, it’s not just about the live streams themselves – it’s about all the stuff that surrounds it to deliver a rich and interesting experience for true fans of the game.
 AFL Live Pass streaming has been rather good at that for years, with its up-to-the-minute stats, extensive news articles, updates and more, all available in the app.